 Can I file a different filing status than my federal return?

 Oklahoma requires that you use the same filing status as you used on your federal income tax return.
-An exception to this requirement is if you are married filing jointly on your federal return, but one spouse is a resident of Oklahoma while the other spouse is a nonresident.
+An exception to this requirement is if you are married filing jointly on your federal return, but one spouse is a resident (civilian or military) of Oklahoma while the other spouse is a nonresident (civilian).
 In this case, the taxpayer can file separate or both spouses file as residents of Oklahoma.

 When filing separate returns, if one spouse itemizes, the other must also itemize.